Today's NHL Games on TV: Channel & Free Streaming | December 30

 NHL Games on TV Today: Channel & Free Streaming Options | December 30

-Today's NHL slate has plenty of quality competition on the docket.
+Today's NHL schedule has a lot in store.
 Among those contests is the Edmonton Oilers squaring off against the Los Angeles Kings.

-There is live coverage available for all the action in the NHL today, and we have provided the information on how to watch as well as individual game previews below.
+We have everything you need in terms of how to watch today's NHL action right here.
+Check out the links below.

 Sign up using our links for ESPN+, Fubo and Max to make sure you can stream NHL action across your devices this season.